D3Hunter/blog/chemistry/terminology.md

 `alloy` A metal made by combining two or more metallic elements, especially to give greater strength or resistance to corrosion.

+One characteristic of science is that it uses common words from our everyday language but gives them precise meanings.
+In everyday language, a "`substance`" is just another name for `matter`.
+However, in chemistry, a substance is a single, pure form of matter.

+`oscillate` Vary in magnitude or position in a regular manner about a central point.

+The term `vapor` denotes the gaseous form of a substance that is normally a solid or liquid.
+Thus, we speak of ice ( the solid form of water), liquid water, and water vapor ( steam) .

+A `physical property` of a substance is a characteristic that we can observe or measure without changing the identity of the substance.

+A `chemical property` refers to the ability of a substance to change into another substance.

+An `intensive property` is a property that is independent of the mass of the sample.
+An `extensive property` is a property that does depend on the mass ( " extent" ) of the sample.

+`selenium` The chemical element of atomic number 34, a grey crystalline non-metal with semiconducting properties.

+`helium` The chemical element of atomic number 2, an inert gas which is the lightest member of the noble gas series.

+The number of `significant figures` in a numerical value is the number of digits that can be j ustified by the data .
+The number of significant figures in the result of a calculation cannot exceed the number in the data (you can't generate reliability on a calculator ! )

+The `precision` of a measurement is reflected in the number of significant figures justified by the procedure and depends on how close repeated measurements are to one another.
+The `accuracy` of a series of measurements is the closeness of their average value to the true value.

+More often than not, measurements are accompanied by two kinds of error.
+A `systematic error` is an error present in every one of a series of repeated measurements.
+An example is the effect of a speck of dust on a pan, which distorts the mass of each sample in the same direction (the speck makes each sample appear heavier than it is) .
+A `random error` is an error that varies at random and can average to zero over a series of observations.

+A `force`, F, is an influence that changes the state of motion of an obj ect.

+`Acceleration`, the rate of change of velocity, is proportional to applied force.

+`Velocity`, the rate of change of position, has both magnitude and direction;

+The magnitude of the velocity of an object---the rate of change of position regardless of the direction of the motion-is called its `speed`, `v`.

+`bromine` The chemical element of atomic number 35, a dark red fuming toxic liquid with a choking, irritating smell.
+It is a member of the halogen group and occurs chiefly in the form of salts in seawater and brines.

+`phosphorus` The chemical element of atomic number 15, a poisonous, combustible non-metal which exists in two common allotropic forms, white phosphorus, a yellowish waxy solid which ignites spontaneously in air and glows in the dark, and red phosphorus, a less reactive form used in making matches.

+In chemistry, we use a practical definition of `energy` as the capacity to do work, with `work` defined as motion against an opposing force.

+`Names of units` derived from the names of people are always `lower case` (as for joule, named for the scientist J. P. Joule), but their abbreviations are always uppercase (as in `J` for joule).

+There are three contributions to energy: `kinetic energy`, `potential energy`, and `electromagnetic energy`.
+- `Kinetic energy`, EK, is the energy that a body possesses due to its motion.
+- `The potential energy`, Ep, of a n object is the energy that i t possesses on account of its position in a field of force.
+There is no single formula given for the potential energy of an object, because the potential energy depends on the nature of the forces that it experiences.
+However, two simple cases are important in chemistry: `gravitational potential energy` (for a particle in a gravitational field) and `Coulomb potential energy` (for a charged particle in an electrostatic field).
+- What we have termed " `electromagnetic energy`" i s the energy of the electromagnetic field, such as the energy carried through space by radio waves, light waves, and x-rays.

+The `total energy`, E, of a particle is the sum of its kinetic and potential energies

+`nucleus/nuclei` The positively charged central core of an atom, consisting of protons and neutrons and containing nearly all its mass.

+`dissipate` Cause (energy) to be lost through its conversion to heat.

+`the law of conservation of energy`, the observation that energy can be neither created nor destroyed.

+In fact, chemists use the existence of atoms as the definition of an element: an `element` is a `substance` composed of only one kind of `atom`.

+The number of protons in a n element's atomic nucleus is called the `atomic number`, `Z`, of that element.

+`mass spectrometer`, a device for determining the mass of an atom

+`neutrons` and `protons` are very similar apart from their charge; they are jointly known as `nucleons`

+The total number of protons and neutrons in a nucleus is called the `mass number`, `A`, of the atom.

+Atoms with the same atomic number ( belonging t o the same element) b u t with different mass numbers are called `isotopes` of the element.

+A part of chemistry is `analysis`: the discovery of which elements have combined together to form a su bstance.
+Another aspect of chemistry is `synthesis` : the process of combining elements to produce compounds or converting one compound into another.